 How much can you borrow on disability income?

-Are e transfer loans available for disability recipients?
+Are e-transfer loans available for disability recipients?

 Do payday lenders accept provincial disability and cpp disability together?